coxmi/toast/README.md

 ### pagination

-the same as a collection, just add a `perPage` export variable.
+the same as a collection, just export an integer with `perPage`.

 template file, e.g. (pages/blog.js):